dborth/vbagx/readme.txt

 ×—–­—–­—–­—–­ –­—–­—–­—–­—–­—–­—–­—–­—–­—–­— ­—–­—–­—–­—–­—–­—–­—–­—-­—–­-–•¬
 |0O×øo·                          INSTRUCTIONS                         ·oø×O0|
 `¨•¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨'
-Note!
-A USB Mouse must be plugged in before starting the emulator, or it won't be recognised.
-A mouse or keyboard is not required.
-Keyboards might or might not need to be unplugged and replugged to work.

 If you have upgraded from a previous version, the emulator may start with a message that your preferences have been reset.
 You will need to set your preferences how you want them.